-- (VII) a resident-run community garden with annual soil preparation and mulch provided by the Owner and access to water (which may be subject to local water usage restrictions) (1 point); - (v) Community Resources - (I) Gazebo or covered pavilion w/sitting area (seating must be provided) (1 point); - (II) Community laundry room with at least one washer and dryer for every 40 Units (2 points); - (III) Barbecue grill and picnic table with at least one of each for every 50 Units (1 point).
+- (I) Gazebo-or, covered pavilion-w/, or pergola with sitting area (seating must be provided) (1 point); - (II) Community laundry room with at least one washer and dryer for every 40 Units (2 points); - (III) Barbecue grill and picnic table with at least one of each for every 50 Units (1 point).
 Grill must be permanently installed (no portable grills); - (IV) Business center with workstations and seating internet access, 1 printer and at least one scanner which may be integrated with the printer, and either 2 desktop computers or laptops available to check-out upon request (2 points); - (V) Furnished Community room (2 points); - (VI) Library with an accessible sitting area (separate from the community room) (1 point); - (VII) Activity Room stocked with supplies (Arts and Crafts, board games, etc.) (2 points); - (VIII) Community Dining Room with full or warming kitchen furnished with adequate tables and seating (3 points); - (IX) Community Theater Room equipped with a 52 inch or larger screen or projection with surround sound equipment; DVD player or a streaming service at no cost to residents; and seating (3 points); - (X) High-speed Wi-Fi of 10 Mbps download speed or more with coverage throughout the clubhouse and/or community building (1 point); - (XI) High-speed Wi-Fi of 10 Mbps download speed or more with coverage throughout the Development (2 points); - (XII) Bicycle parking that allows for, at a minimum, one bicycle for every five Units, within reasonable proximity to each residential building that allows for bicycles to be secured with lock (lock not required to be provided to tenant) (1 point); - (XIII) Package Lockers.
 Automated Package Lockers provided at a location within the complex that can be accessed by residents 24/7 and at no charge to the resident.
-To qualify, there would need to be at least one locker for every eight residential units (2 points); - (XIV) Recycling Service (includes providing a storage location and service for pick-up) (1 point); - (XV) Community car vacuum station (1 point). - (6) Unit Requirements. - (A) Unit Sizes.
-Developments proposing New Construction or Reconstruction will be required to meet the minimum sizes of Units as provided in clauses (i) (v) of this subparagraph.
+To qualify, there would need to be at least one locker for every eight residential units (2 points); - (XIV) Recycling Service (includes providing a storage location and service for pick-up) (1 point); - (XV) Community car vacuum station (1 point).

+(6) Unit Requirements.

+(A) Unit Sizes.
+Developments proposing New Construction or Reconstruction will be required to meet the minimum sizes of Units as provided in clauses (i) - (v) of this subparagraph.
 These minimum requirements are not associated with any selection criteria.
-Developments proposing Rehabilitation

-(excluding Reconstruction) or Supportive Housing Developments will not be subject to the requirements of this subparagraph.
+Developments proposing Rehabilitation (excluding Reconstruction) or Supportive Housing Developments will not be subject to the requirements of this subparagraph.
+If the Development involves both Rehabilitation and Reconstruction or New Construction, the Reconstruction or New Construction Units must meet these requirements.